 The International Maritime Organization (IMO) has published its Monthly Piracy Report for the month of May 2025.
-According to reports the ICC International Maritime Bureau (IMB)‘s mid-year Piracy Reporting Center, the number of piracy incidents increased by 50% in the first six months of 2025.
+According to reports from the ICC International Maritime Bureau (IMB)‘s mid-year Piracy Reporting Center, the number of piracy incidents increased by 50% in the first six months of 2025.

 The report urges caution and expresses serious concern, noting that the increase in incidents in the Singapore Strait corresponds to a critical shipping lane that handles nearly a third of global trade flows.

 The Singapore Strait is a critical shipping route, with ships carrying roughly 30% of global trade.
-This rise in incidents is deeply concerning as it puts the safety of our seafarers and the security of international commerce at risk
+This rise in incidents is deeply concerning, as it puts the safety of our seafarers and the security of international commerce at risk

 In the first six months of the year, 90 incidents were reported, compared to 60 in the first six months of 2024.
 The IMB reports that this is the highest rate recorded in the first half of the year since 2020.
 Furthermore, this is concerning because in 90% of cases, the vessels, mostly at sea, were successfully boarded.
 This year’s mid-year total also represents three-quarters of the 116 incidents reported for the whole of 2024.